 “While I was hanging around at home my dad (Shaun) and I decided we may as well do something.
 So we set up the weaving as a separate company from my granddad’s original knitwear company.
 It's a new father and son enterprise.
 We’ve been doing that for three years now full time.”

-“I’m the sixth generation doing the same thing in the same spot,” Kieran explains, underlining how long and how well his family have represented their village, county.
+“I’m the sixth generation doing the same thing in the same spot,” Kieran explains, underlining how long and how well his family has represented their village, county.

 “We also focus on more contemporary designs that our customers ask us for.
 If we’re asked for a navy with pink and blue and yellow spots in it we will do that.
 We are not doing anything super complicated, but we are making subtle changes every year with texture or trying to be a bit more geometric.
 We don’t do so many checks, we do more basic patterns but try to change it up with the colors or the textures.”